B-RAIN-2/BRAIN-2-Quality-Control-and-Analysis-Toolbox/README.md

 This toolbox is part of the BRAIN^2 project and follows the guidelines provided by the Pouratian Lab at UT Southwestern.
 Access to and use of the BRAIN^2 database should comply with its specific terms of use.

-For more information on the BRAIN^2 database, please visit the BRAIN^2 Database at: https://dabi.loni.usc.edu/brain2
+For more information on the BRAIN^2 database, please visit [the BRAIN^2 Database](https://dabi.loni.usc.edu/brain2)

 ## Contributing